edonisraci94/RepoVerse/README.md

 ---

 <p align="center">
-  Made with 💜 — because open source deserves its own galaxy
+  Made with 💜, because open source deserves its own galaxy... and of course all the hard-working contributers who love software you deserve the biggest THANK YOU of all.
 </p>